Skip to content

 Cross-industry surveys show approximately one-third of all applications contain false information.
 A Resume Builder survey from January 2025 reports 44 percent of respondents admitted to lying during the hiring process - 24 percent directly in the CV.
 Since generative AI produces letters of reference and certificates in minutes, the rate keeps rising.

-EU AI Act Annex III(4)(a) high-risk classification + DPIA + FRIA
+EU AI Act high-risk classification, DPIA and FRIA

-EU AI Act 2024/1689 Annex III(4)(a) classifies AI systems for recruitment or selection of natural persons as high-risk.
-Pre-employment due-diligence AI falls within scope because verification decisions materially influence which candidates progress to final hire.
+EU AI Act 2024/1689 Annex III(4)(a) classes AI systems for recruitment or selection as high-risk, and pre-employment due-diligence AI falls within scope because its verification decisions materially influence which candidates reach a final hire.
+Mobley v.
+Workday (2023) confirmed the same under US law: algorithmic discrimination in HR software is actionable on disparate-impact grounds across the whole pipeline.

-E-Verify Federal-State partnership operated by USCIS and SSA.
-DHS + ICE Form I-9 audit creates significant exposure: civil penalties USD 281-2,789 per paperwork violation + USD 698-27,894 per knowing hire violation + criminal penalties pattern of violations + 20 USC 7912.
-ICE Notice of Inspection typically gives 3 business days response window.
-Section 274B prohibits discrimination on basis of citizenship status + national origin during I-9 process.
+E-Verify, run jointly by USCIS and the Social Security Administration, confirms authorisation against federal databases.
+An ICE Form I-9 audit creates significant exposure: civil penalties of USD 281 to 2,789 per paperwork violation, USD 698 to 27,894 per knowing-hire violation, and criminal penalties for a pattern of violations.
+A Notice of Inspection typically gives only a three-day response window, and Section 274B bars discrimination on citizenship or national origin during the process.

 At a glance

-• FCRA Section 604(b) standalone written disclosure plus written authorisation with Pre-Adverse Action Notice + 5-business-day waiting period + Section 616 statutory damages USD 100-1,000 per wilful violation + Spokeo v.
-Robins 2016 standing
+• FCRA Section 604(b) standalone disclosure and authorisation with the Pre-Adverse Action Notice, the 5-business-day window, and statutory damages of USD 100 to 1,000 per violation

-• Form I-9 Employment Eligibility Verification per USCIS with E-Verify + ICE audit civil penalties USD 281-2,789 per paperwork violation + USD 698-27,894 per knowing hire violation
+• Form I-9 verification with E-Verify, where an ICE audit carries USD 281 to 2,789 per paperwork violation and far more per knowing hire

 Decision-Maker Distribution Pre-Hire-Due-Diligence